Ales – U.S. Open Beer Championship Categories

 Body: Full

-Additional notes: Vinous, sherry-like or port-like attributes arising from oxidation may be considered positive when in harmony with overall flavor profile.
+Additional notes: Vinous, sherry-like, or port-like attributes arising from oxidation may be considered positive when in harmony with overall flavor profile.
+Low carbonation may be acceptable in this style.

 Alcohol by Volume: 8.50% – 12.20%